Phone: +49 (0) 89 / 2180 - 72557

 |1997-1999||Study Program "Diplom Psychologie" at Julius-Maximilians-Universität Würzburg|

-The main focus of my research is teachers' and students' emotional experiences.
+The key focus of my research is on teachers' and students' emotional experiences.
 I consider emotions to be relevant because they are an integral component of subjective well-being.
 Emotions also impact the quality of teaching, learning and achievement and consequently, play a central role in achievement oriented societies.

 I am interested in research questions such as:

 - What are the causes and effects of teachers' emotions?

 - Can enthusiastic teachers increase students' joy and interest in learning?

 - What is the impact of anger feedback in achievement contexts?